12 Links of Dependent Origination: 12 Nidanas in Buddhism

 The 12 Links of Dependent Origination are often depicted in the Wheel of Life, a symbolic representation of samsara.
 The Wheel of Life includes these links, demonstrating how each link leads to the next, perpetuating the cycle of suffering.
 In the diagram, the outer rim shows the 12 links of dependent origination, while the inner circle features the three poisons, illustrating the interconnection between ignorance, craving, and the cycle of suffering.
 Understanding the 12 nidanas offers a roadmap to escape this cycle and achieve enlightenment.

-Twelve Links of Dependent Origination
+What are the Twelve Links of Dependent Origination?

 The twelve nidanas describe the process by which our suffering and dissatisfaction arise.
 The 12 links of dependent origination are ignorance, formation, consciousness, name and form, six sense organs, contact, sensation, craving, grasping, becoming, birth, old age and death.
 Let’s explain each of these nidanas in detail: